TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/migrating/migration-tool/_index.md

 aliases: [/getting-started/migrating/migration-tool]
 ---

-[`ttn-lw-migrate`](https://github.com/TheThingsNetwork/lorawan-stack-migrate) is a tool that can be used for migrating end devices and applications from supported LoRaWAN networks (like [ChirpStack](https://www.chirpstack.io/)) to {{% tts %}}, or between {{% tts %}} distributions.
+[`ttn-lw-migrate`](https://github.com/TheThingsNetwork/lorawan-stack-migrate) is a tool that can be used for migrating end devices and applications from supported LoRaWAN® networks (like [ChirpStack](https://www.chirpstack.io/)) to {{% tts %}}, or between {{% tts %}} distributions.
 This section provides details on how to install, configure and use this tool.

 <!--more-->